N\'eron models of jacobians over base schemes of dimension greater than 1: Classification of vertical Cartier divisors on certain complete local rings

-This set $F$ has a natural multiplication since $R$ is complete with respect to its maximal ideal and hence also $r$-adically complete.
-Moreover, $F$ is even a field - apply standard arguments with power series.
+This set $F^+$ has a natural multiplication since $R$ is complete with respect to its maximal ideal and hence is also $r$-adically complete.
+In what follows we will identify $A$ with $F^+$ via the $R$-algebra isomorphism

-There is a natural map $A \ra W$ sending $x$ to $T$ and $y$ to $r/T$.
-The image of this natural map is clearly contained in $F$ - in particular, this proves that $A$ is a domain.
-Moreover, one easily sees that $F$ is the field of fractions of $A$.

-From now on, we will often confuse elements of $A$ with their images in $W$ under this canonical map.